giubacc/chatterbox/README.md

 ## Input/Output concepts

-`chatterbox` works with this fundamental concept: the input provided by the user is also the skeleton used to render the output.
+`chatterbox` adopts the main concept that the input provided by the user is the template used to render the output.
 The output keeps the same format of the input, eventually enriched.

 Conceptually, the input is unwound by the `chatterbox`'s engine to produce the final rendered output.

-Each response for every request defined in the input is inserted in the output at the proper place.

-All the modifications operated by some JavaScript function are inserted in the output as well.
+Each response in the input is inserted in the output at the proper place.
+All the modifications operated by JavaScript functions are rendered in the output as well.

 ### Input/Output example